-Governor Charlie Baker signed the Massachusetts Criminal Justice Reform Law on April 13, 2018 which places further restrictions on employers that inquire about prior criminal records.
-The new restrictions will take effect on October 13, 2018.
+Governor Charlie Baker signed the Massachusetts Criminal Justice Reform Law on April 13,

 In addition, if an employer uses an application for the purpose of seeking “information concerning prior arrests or convictions of the applicant,” the application must have the following statement regarding situations where applicants can indicate that they do not have a record: “An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H or Section 100K of chapter 276 of the General Laws may answer ‘no record’ with respect to an inquiry herein relative to prior arrests, criminal court appearances, or convictions.
 An applicant for employment with a record expunged pursuant to section 100F, section 100G, section 100H, or section 100K of chapter 276 of the General Laws may answer ‘no record’ to an inquiry herein relative to prior arrests, criminal court appearances, juvenile court appearances, adjudications, or convictions.”

 Finally, new Section 100S addresses and limits the use of off-limits records in negligent hiring claims against employers, stating that “an employer or landlord shall be presumed to have no notice or ability to know of a record that: (i) has been sealed or expunged; (ii) the employer is prohibited from inquiring about pursuant to subsection 9 of section 4 of chapter 151B; or (iii) concerns crimes that the department of criminal justice information services cannot lawfully disclose to an employer or landlord.”

 What This Means to You